 The house stands back from the quay, facing south and has charming large rooms, a small garden to the rear and a garden and summer house on the quay side.
 The quay garden is in front of the house, but separated by the no-through road from Flushing.

 The rooms are beautiful with the three bedrooms on the second floor overlooking the water.
 The large master bedroom has views both across and up river, as does the living room on the first floor.
 The house is heated by efficient oil-fired central heating and although the living room has a wood-burning stove it is for decorative purposes only.
 The main bathroom is on the first floor and there are two shower rooms; a large one on the second floor between bedrooms and a smaller shower room on the ground floor, ideal for rinsing off after a day on the beach.

 The large breakfast/dining room has an oil-fired Aga for extra comfort in the winter.
 The kitchen at the back of the house has an electric oven and hob, dishwasher and a small utility room with washing machine.
 From the kitchen there is a door to the secluded back garden which has a drying line and access to the parking area.
 The front garden, ‘the quay garden’ has a summerhouse, with seating and a barbecue and, of course, the most fantastic views up and down river and across to Falmouth.
 There is a gate with steps down to the water for those brave enough to take a dip.

+The views from the house are stunning.
+They look south across Falmouth Bay to Falmouth, the harbour, and the hills beyond.
+Even at low water there is water against the pier garden.
 Flushing has its own small beach further along the road.
 For those who love boats and the water, a house with its own private access to the water or beach, depending on the tide, will seem most attractive but it will also be attractive for couples or even families who want to be in a house close to lots of holiday facilities, in an area of boats, small restaurants and a charming village, with a garden and summer house on the dock.